Why do I need a coach?

 If you struggle with perfectionism, coaching can help you feel confident to move forward.
 If you fear criticism, coaching can help you silence those negative voices.
 If you procrastinate, coaching can help you enjoy rather than fear writing.
 If you often help others before getting down to your own publishing goals, coaching can help you set clear boundaries so you can accomplish more.
 If you know that you can do more with your writing, coaching can help you find your own voice and what you want to do with it.

-Publishing is how writers get tenure, get a raise, engage the public, and raise their own profile and that of their institution.
+Publishing is how scholars and writers get tenure, get a raise, engage the public, and raise their own profile and that of their institution.
 Not to mention how they create meaning out of the big ideas that really make them tick.
 Working with the right coach is an experience that can boost your career and change your life.

 Why should I work with you?

-Some coaches try to toughen you up by perpetuating the harsh competitiveness of academia and publishing.
+Some academic coaches try to toughen you up by perpetuating the harsh competitiveness of academia and publishing.
 Others have a one-size-fits-all approach, making work only about schedules, goals, and getting it done no matter what your personal experiences and professional pressures.
 The first approach exacerbates your anxiety.
 The second is just a short-term solution.

 Because we experience enough critique from ourselves and our colleagues, I advocate concentration, collaboration, deep thinking, and moving forward.
 Instead of comparing to your past performance, I encourage you to to push on to future success.
 If you’re stuck because you think you aren’t achieving as much as you think you should, I help re-light your confidence.